quiltt/quiltt-js/packages/react-native/README.md

 **Important Notes:**

 - The `ref` prop is required when handling OAuth callbacks
-- The deep link URL pattern should match your `oauthRedirectUrl` configuration
+- The deep link URL pattern should match your `appLauncherUri` configuration
 - Make sure your app is properly configured to handle deep links (see [React Native Linking documentation](https://reactnative.dev/docs/linking))

 ## Typescript support